 Device ground pins.
-At least one of these pins must be connected to ground.
+Any of these pins can be used to GND the module, at least one must be connected to ground.

-RESET (Module Master Reset) H1 Pin 20, H2 Pin 9, P1 Pin 10:
+RESET (Module Master Reset)

+J1 Pin 16, J2 Pin 9/10:

 Module Master Reset pin.
-An active low pulse of greater than $2\mu s$ will reset the module.
+An active low pulse of greater than 2μ s will reset the module.
 Internally pulled up to 3.3V via a 10K resistor.
 Only use open collector type circuits to reset the device if an external reset is required.

-AUDENB (Audio Enable) H1 Pin 18, P1 Pin 9:
+AUDENB (Audio Enable Output) J1 Pin 2: